MV Sealth

-The MV Sealth is a Issaquah-class ferry operated by Washington State Ferries.
+MV Sealth is a Issaquah-class ferry operated by Washington State Ferries.
 She is named for Chief Sealth.
 The Sealth underwent cabin rebuilding in last 2006, after which she was in service on the Fauntleroy-Vashon-Southworth route.
 The Sealth was then the #2 vessel on the route.
 Earlier she was taken out of service due to a seam needing weld repairs.